How to Write the Wake Forest University Essays 2025-2026

 If you choose to write about something that piques your intellectual curiosity, the topic you pick is incredibly important.

-For instance, a student who is fascinated by Latin American culture could discuss her interest in the Carnival celebrations of Brazil and how learning about these celebrations has helped her to connect with her Brazilian roots, as well as to the world history surrounding those roots.
+For instance, a student who is fascinated by Latin American culture could discuss her interest in the Carnival celebrations of Brazil and how learning about these celebrations has helped her to connect with her Brazilian roots, as well as with the world history surrounding those roots.

-Alternatively, a student could use this essay as an opportunity to discuss his favorite hobby.
+Alternatively, a student could use this essay as an opportunity to discuss their favorite hobby.
 For example, a student who loves to collect coins could discuss how the sheer volume of coins produced fascinates him, how he’s gotten to meet people across the country because of his collection, and how coins have helped him develop a deeper understanding of the financial underpinnings of America.

 Whatever route you decide to take in this essay, make sure you truly express the nuances of your fascination with the topic.
 As long as you can show how the topic sparked your desire to continue learning, whether that be about yourself or the world, you will be in good shape.